Victor-Gustafsson/.Net-Portfolio/README.md

 ***
 ##### The Lottery Generator
 ###### Description
-A small school assignment at Karlstad university (02/10-20) where the task was to simulate a lottery generator.
-The application.
-The program shows the number of correct rows and if there is any winnings.
+A small school assignment at Karlstad university (02/10-20) where the task was to simulate a lottery generator application.
+The application shows the number of correct rows and if there is any winnings.
 ***
 ##### Simple Text Editor
 ###### Description